Bad work order estimates equals big headaches!

 The time estimate for a maintenance work order is critical, especially when there are many to complete each day.
 Underestimating the time required will cause many problems.

 It’s a familiar story and usually goes like this:

-“Extra overtime is required every week to complete maintenance work, the maintenance team is stressed out and close to burn out, many critical work orders have not been completed.
-And the maintenance team has a bad reputation and are seen as very incompetent!”
+“We need extra overtime every week to complete maintenance work.
+Our maintenance team is stressed out and close to burn out.
+Many critical work orders are pending.
+The maintenance team has a bad reputation and worst of all considered incompetent!”

 This large amount of overtime will blow up the costs in the maintenance budget.
-Less money is left for training, hiring new people and getting better quality spares & tools.
+There is less money is for training, hiring new people and for better quality spares & tools.
 This makes it critical to have a good idea how much time each type of maintenance task will take, the resources required and to schedule work appropriately.

 But that’s just part of the story…

 Maintenance team burnout will result in high turnover of your maintenance technicians.
 Hiring new people to replace them will further compound the problems.
 Newly hired replacements will not yet be familiar with many of the jobs and procedures.
-They will take more time doing them and will often make mistakes.
+As a result they will take more time doing them and will often make mistakes.

 So your problems start to get worse … 🙁